cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ...
 ```

-This is the port to which you connect CosmJs.
+Port `26657` is the default port for RPC endpoints built with the SDK, unless otherwise configured in `~/.simapp/config/config.toml`. `127.0.0.1:26657` will be the URL you'll need to add to your script later.

-## Prepare for `simd`
+## Preparing your keys

 You can reuse your `experiment.ts` script, with some adjustments.
 Although you have Alice's address, you may not have her mnemonic or private key.
 The private key is stored in your operating system's keyring backend.
 For the purpose of this exercise you can extract it, but generally this is an unsafe operation: